-How To Buy Skyroam Passes?
+Where Can I Buy Skyroam Day Passes?

 You can buy your preferred plan online at any time on your account site.

-What Makes Skyroam Solis So Special?
+What Makes The Skyroam SIM Card So Special?

 It’s the patented virtual SIM technology, which works as followed: Skyroam has huge racks of SIM cards in offices around the world.
 Once you get to your destination country, your device picks a free card over the air and connects with it.
-The built-in GPS allows to identify its location and lets you benefit immediately from new Skyroam partnerships.
+The built-in GPS allows us to identify its location and lets you benefit immediately from new Skyroam partnerships.

 There is no need to carry local SIM cards around with you anymore.
 It’s a bit of a revolution, so to say.
 Kudos to the Skyroam team for this brilliant idea!